 Helen was the curator of LISTEN, A season of sound art hosted by Black Swan Arts in Frome.
 The season took place over 6 weeks in the summer of 2019 and showcased the work of local, national and international artists.
 Visit the LISTEN wbsite here.

 In 2019 Helen was commissioned by Inside Out Dorset to create Wind and Unwind, a new piece for musical box and voice for Dorset Moon in Sherborne Abbey.
-In 2020 she is working on a commission for String Octet from Shipley Arts Festival to celebrate the return of White Storks to Sussex and a work for solo piano for award winning Palestinian-Jordanian pianist Iyad Sughayer.
+In 2020 she was commissioned by The Bernardi String Group and Shipley Art Festival to write White Storks for String Octet to celebrate the return of White Storks to Sussex.
+The premiere was broadcast on Zoom in July 2020 and can be viewed on Andrew Bernardi’s You Tube channel here (White Storks starts at 29 minutes).
+She is currently working on a new work for solo piano for award winning Palestinian-Jordanian pianist Iyad Sughayer.